Marshall County, Indiana: Government

 Court: The county maintains a small claims court that handles civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 County Officials: The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Officials are elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

-Marshall County is part of Indiana's 2nd congressional district and is currently represented by Jackie Walorski in the United States Congress.
+Marshall County is part of Indiana's 2nd congressional district and is currently represented by Rudy Yakym in the United States Congress.
 It is also part of Indiana Senate districts 5 and 9 and Indiana House of Representatives districts 17 and 23.